iam-benjamen/first_react_project/README.md

 # Project Description
-This is a simple blog project built with react.
+This is a blog with CRUD functionalities built with React.

 ## Available Scripts